sunworl/LangChain-OpenTutorial/docs/15-Agent/04-Agent-More-LLMs.md

 ## Overview
-It is not limited to `OpenAI` models but also supports implementations from diverse LLM providers such as `Anthropic`, `Google Gemini`, `Together.ai`, `Ollama`, and `Mistral`.
-This allows developers to leverage the unique characteristics and strengths of each model to create agents optimized for the specific requirements of their applications.
+LangChain is not limited to `OpenAI` models.
+It also supports implementations from diverse LLM providers such as `Anthropic`, `Google Gemini`, `Together.ai`, `Ollama`, and `Mistral`.
+This flexibility allows developers to leverage the unique characteristics and strengths of each model to create agents optimized specific requirements for their applications.

-Key Topics
+**Key Topics**

 In this chapter, we will delve into the process of creating and executing tool-calling agents using various `LLMs`.
-The key topics covered include:
+Here are the key topics covered, we'll explore:

 - Tool Selection: How agents choose the most suitable tools for specific tasks.
 - `LLM` Integration: Integrating `LLMs` from `OpenAI` and other providers into LangChain to enable agent functionality.